Erbzine.com Homepage

 ROBERT ALLEN LUPTON

-Burroughs was born during the age of balloons, dirigibles, and bicycles.
+Edgar Rice Burroughs was born during the age of balloons, dirigibles, and bicycles.
 Cars and airplanes were somewhere in the future.
 Shortly after the Wright Brothers took to the air, Ed created his own version of flying machines for A Princess of Mars, aircraft that were a mashup of dirigibles, newly designed aeroplanes, and sailing ships.
-But his isn’t about Barsoomian aircraft, Abner Perry’s attempts to build and airplane, or the aircraft of Venus, or the warbirds beyond the farthest star.
-This is about Ed’s personal airplane.
+In the Pellucidar novels, Abner Perry tried to build his own airplane, but settled for building a balloon.
+The Venus novels were filled with aircraft and the skies of Poloda, beyond the farthest star, were filled with so many warbirds that they darkened the sun.

 As the story goes, Hulbert Burroughs was fascinated with becoming a pilot.
 In order to determine how safe flying would be, Ed decided to become a pilot himself – a decision he did not share with his wife.